emanuelpaul/Az-Automation-ScaleAzureSqlDb/README.md

 # About
-Azure automation runbook that can be used to scale Azure Sql Database.
+Azure automation runbook that can be used to scale Azure Sql Database based on a schedule.
 This is an up date date version that uses **managed identity** instead of RunAs connection.

 # Prerequisites